Amazon link to Book One of FREEDOM'S QUEST trilogy.

 Thank you Marty!
 I had wrote Freedom's Quest and moved on to another quest.

-Marty works for Serra Nevada, Dream Chaser project, at Kennedy Space Center, happened to see some excerpts on my desk.
+Marty who just retired from Kennedy Space Center, happened to see some excerpts on my desk.
 Personally I was just happy to have completed the story and get back to fishing.

 Marty reviewed a few stories and literally slapped me in the back of the head and a kick in back side to move forward with the manuscripts.